cheddarmonk/super-duper-hepta-journey/Proposal.md

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>

 ## Background:
-People use technology daily to help with mundane simple tasks that are often overlooked or forgotten.
-Forgetting a birthday, or wedding anniversary can create friction in a relationships, cause family ties to be severed and possibly end a relationship.
-Having an application that helps keep track of these important dates provides the freedom of focusing on the gift and making it more meaningful.
+We've all heard the story of the husband who forgot his wife's birthday or their anniversary.
+If only he had remembered then there wouldn't be any couch surfing for him.
+When that friend goes above and beyond to get you that nice single malt whiskey for your birthday and in return you send him a 6-pack of bud-light.
+It just doesn't seem right.
+With the right tool you can avoid these issues and experience the freedom that comes with knowing what the right gift is for the right person.

 ![external-content duckduckgo](https://user-images.githubusercontent.com/54637063/135366719-d77faaf6-fbca-4e21-b792-3e561bcb94fb.jpg)
 <p align="center">

 </p>

-The concept of reminders applications in not new but, it is an emerging market for development.
-This approach provides an innovative way to let a person know you are thinking about them, care and love them.
+The concept of reminders applications in not new but, it has room for development.
+Our approach provides an innovative way to help you let that special person know that you care.
+Now is the time to make the most of your relationships.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>